RickStrahl/BlogPosts/2021-08/WebView-and-Modal-Dialogs-in-WPF/WebviewAndModalDialogsInWpf.md

 at Microsoft.Web.WebView2.Core.CoreWebView2Controller.MoveFocus(CoreWebView2MoveFocusReason reason)
 ```

 which are always the same.
-It appears this happens when focus returns to the form/webview after the modal dialog has been deactivated, but that's just a guess.
+It appears this happens when focus returns to the form/Webview after the modal dialog has been deactivated, but that's just a guess.

-I see quite a few of these errors in my analytics error logs.
+I see quite a few of these errors in my Analytics error logs.

 Note that nothing in the code that actually blows up touches the WebView, but the WebView is active in the background of course and apparently it's the focus change that's starting this failure sequence.
 In MM there's other logic that fires to handle focus but based on the error trace it doesn't look like that form activation code is actually firing in this failure sequence.